The Best Lego Movies to Watch Before Ninjago

-Who expected this current trend of Lego retro nostalgia?
-I, for one, did not, and couldn’t’ be happier.
-Legos encourage creativity and thinking outside the box, and the imagination it feeds alone makes it well worth the time.
+Who expected this current trend of LEGO retro nostalgia?
+I, for one, did not, and couldn’t be happier.
+LEGOs encourage creativity and thinking outside the box, and the imagination it feeds alone makes it well worth the time.
 But never in our history have the little toy bricks been treated with the same fanatical fervor as they are right now.
-From videogames to movies (with Ninjago about to drop), the Lego brand seems like a bottomless pit of awesome to grab from.
-And even with Lego already thriving, the recent Lego Movie and Lego Batman movie have taken the toy bricks to a whole new level of awesome-ocity.
+From video games to movies (with LEGO Movie 2 about to drop), the LEGO brand seems like a bottomless pit of awesome to grab from.
+And even with LEGO already thriving, the popular LEGO Movie and LEGO Batman movie have taken the toy bricks to a whole new level of awesome-city.

-With the new Lego Ninjago movie coming out in September (as well as a slate of other Lego movies next year) we thought it a perfect time to think up the ultimate list of the best Lego movies to watch before Ninjago.
-Or hell, these are perfect even if you DON’T go see Ninjago.
-Lego brings joy wherever it goes, and the movies and shorts on the following list are a testimony to that.
+With the new LEGO Movie 2 coming out in February (as well as a slate of other LEGO movies in the future) we thought it a perfect time to think up the ultimate list of the best LEGO movies to watch before LEGO Movie 2: The Second Part.
+Or hell, these are perfect even if you DON’T go see LEGO Movie 2.
+LEGO brings joy wherever it goes, and the movies and shorts on the following list are a testimony to that.

 Though Numbered, These Are Presented In No specific Order (Except 1 and 2, which are RIGHT where they belong).